 2. Digitally enhanced operations

 Websites are becoming savvier.
-UX and UI are making web interfaces as convenient and as interactive as possible.
+UI and UX designers are making web interfaces as convenient and as interactive as possible.
 The Magento 2 upgrade to more than 400,000 ecommerce websites is proof that the digital world is getting safer and faster, and adapting better to the real world.

 Brick and mortar stores are also digitally enabling shopping to make the store experience frictionless through things like click and collect and cashierless checkouts.
 The 2021 shopper is digitally aware, and with the availability of low capital investments that are easy to update, numerous digital and automation initiatives are being taken every day by retailers.